usnistgov/fireflow/COMMON_ISSUES.md

 The following is an overview of such common issues and how `fireflow` can fix them.
-The `fireflow` flags specified under each issue are written in terms of the configuration as defined in [config.rs](crates/fireflow-core/src/config.rs) but have identical or near-identical analogues in `fireflow` various APIs.
+The `fireflow` flags specified under each issue are written in terms of the configuration as defined in [config.rs](crates/fireflow-core/src/config.rs) but have identical or near-identical analogues in `fireflow`'s various APIs.

 # General offset issues